-The idea of a market for WPs that we study here differs from these past proposals in one or more of the following six respects.
-First, instead of the government supplying some preselected (arbitrary) number of WPs at some selected price (also arbitrary), the supply of WPs and their price would be market determined, with the efficiency benefits of introducing a competitive market that is currently missing.
-The purchase of WPs by foreigners generates revenue for citizens who have something better to do than work for a wage.
+First, instead of the government supplying some pre-selected (arbitrary) number of WPs at some selected price (also arbitrary), the supply and their price would be market determined, with the efficiency benefits of introducing a competitive market that is currently missing.
+WPs for foreigners generate revenue for citizens who have something better to do than work for a wage.
 Furthermore, by balancing the demand for WPs with the supply, the market for WPs avoids an increase in aggregate labor supply in the host country.